bezalel001/rental-reservations/README.md

 ### Note:

-- I implemented some simple backend performance techniques for demonstration purposes only
+- I implemented some simple backend performance techniques and security settings as a way of demonstrating how I would approach real-world apps
 - I also created a Custom user app for demonstration purposes only